gopxl/pixel/README.md

 Join us in the [Discord Chat!](https://discord.gg/D6mQ8Pnm)

-Pixel is in, let's say, mid-stage of development.
-Many of the important features are here, some are missing.
-That's why **contributions are very important and welcome!** All alone, I will be able to finish the library, but it'll take a lot of time.
-With your help, it'll take much less.
-I encourage everyone to contribute, even with just an idea.
-Especially welcome are **issues** and **pull requests**.

-**However, I won't accept everything.
-Pixel is being developed with thought and care.** Each component was designed and re-designed multiple times.
-Code and API quality is very important here.
-API is focused on simplicity and expressiveness.
+Pixel is currently in a developmental phase, with many of its key features already in place, while others are still in the works.
+We genuinely appreciate and value contributions, as they can significantly expedite the development process.
+I am confident in my ability to complete the library on my own, but with your assistance, we can achieve this much more quickly.
+I invite everyone to contribute in any way they can, even if it's just sharing an idea.
+We especially value the submission of issues and pull requests.

+That said, it's **important to remember that Pixel is being developed with a great deal of thought and attention to detail**.
+Each component has gone through numerous design iterations to ensure quality.
+We place a high premium on code and API quality, with an emphasis on simplicity and expressiveness.
-When contributing, keep these goals in mind.
-It doesn't mean that I'll only accept perfect pull requests.
-It just means that I might not like your idea.
-Or that your pull requests could need some rewriting.
-That's perfectly fine, don't let it put you off.
-In the end, we'll just end up with a better result.
+When contributing, please bear these goals in mind.
+This doesn't mean that only flawless pull requests will be accepted.
+Rather, it means that there may be times when a proposal might not align with our vision, or when a pull request might require some revisions.
+This is completely normal and should not discourage you.
+After all, our shared goal is to achieve the best end result possible.

 Take a look at [CONTRIBUTING.md](CONTRIBUTING.md) for further information.